 DMLS/SLM parts have superior mechanical properties and tolerances over Binder Jetting, but Binder Jetting can be up to 10x cheaper and can produce much larger parts.
 Low-cost extrusion-based (FDM) metal 3D printing systems are expected for release in 2018.

-Metal part 3D printed in aluminium with SLM An oil and gas strator printed in stainless steel (bronze-filled) with Binder Jetting.
+An oil and gas strator printed in stainless steel (bronze-filled) with Binder Jetting.
 Courtesy of ExOne

 Other materials can also be 3D printed, but have limited applications.
 These materials include ceramics and sandstone in full-color with Binder Jetting.
 They generally have poor mechanical properties and are optimized for a single application, such as full-color figurine printing or sand cast manufacturing.